People / Thomas Rodney

 Leaving Wheeling

-Below Wheeling, WV When Dr. Patterson fails to appear by 3pm, so Lewis decides to head down the Ohio without him.
-Fellow river traveler Thomas Rodney is there to say goodbye.
-During the night, it rains so hard that Lewis is unable to keep the cargo dry.
+At Wheeling, potential new member Dr. Patterson fails to appear, so at 3:00 pm, Lewis heads down the Ohio without him.
+During the night, it rains so hard that he is unable to keep the cargo dry.

 September 12, 1803